aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 ```
 {% endcode %}

-Another important point to note is that usage of `[au-slot]` attribute is supported only on the direct children element of a custom element.
+Another important point to note is that the usage of `[au-slot]` attribute is supported only on the direct children elements of a custom element.
 This means that the following examples do not work.

 {% code title="my-app.html" %}